What Is Love Bombing? Love Bomb Examples And Dangers

 Mental manipulation can have a lasting impact

-Someone who loves bombs often displays narcissistic traits—either independently or due to narcissistic personality disorder—typically rooted in low self-esteem and feelings of inadequacy.
+Someone who loves bombs often displays narcissistic traits—either as nonclinical tendencies or due to narcissistic personality disorder.
+These are often rooted in low self-esteem and feelings of inadequacy.

 As a result, they may engage in this type of behavior because of their own deep need for reassurance.
 The overabundance of grand, romantic gestures that they may heap on their partner can act as an artificial way for them to “earn” the love and trust of another person.
 Since they’re so dependent on this validation, they’re likely to then do anything in their power to ensure that it remains a part of their life.